 The U-Tapao Rayong Pattaya International Airport (UTP) in the Rayong province is a good airport to consider flying into if you want to spend your holiday on the island of Kho Samet.
 You will need to book a connecting flight from Bangkok or Phuket to Rayong or in the high season, Tui Airways operates direct flights from Birmingham Airport (BHX), London Gatwick (LGW) and Manchester Airport (MAN) to U-Tapao Rayong Pattaya International Airport.

-Q. When is the best time to book flights to Laos?
+Q. When is the best time to book flights to Thailand?

-Once you’ve narrowed down your destination by choosing a city, usually either Vientiane or Luang Prabang, you’ll be able to figure out what dates offer the cheapest flights to Laos and go from there.
+Once you’ve narrowed down your destination by choosing a city, usually either Bangkok or Chiang Mai, you’ll be able to figure out what dates offer the cheapest flights to Thailand and go from there.

 Don’t worry too much about which side of the plane to sit on as each has their benefits and offer equally impressive view through your flight.

-Q. How long is the flight to Laos?
+Q. How long is the flight to Thailand?

 Q. Where should I fly to in Thailand if I’d like to visit the northern part of the country?

-Q. How much does it cost to fly to Laos?
+Q. How much does it cost to fly to Thailand?

-Here is how to get the cheapest flight possible to Laos
+Here is how to get the cheapest flight possible to Thailand